+If you love the flavor balance of sweet and sour, then you'll enjoy the classic cocktail, amaretto sour.
 Every collection of popular mixed drinks should have a little something to please everyone, including an amaretto sour recipe.
-While the basic formula has only three ingredients, there are many variations to dress the drink up and change its personality.
+While the basic formula has only a few ingredients, there are many variations to dress the drink up and change its personality.

 Classic Amaretto Sour Recipe